matsim-vsp/covid-sim/docs/src/documentation/plots.md

 # Plots

-Thee results of the runs are shown in the plots below.
+The results of the runs are shown in the plots below.
 The following plots are available for visualization.
 The `RunId` describes the run currently selected via the buttons.
 Each run is contained as a .zip file in the summaries folder.
 The URL for the `PUBLIC_SVN` is: [https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/episim]()

 | Plot name                                                                                                                                           | Short name             | File name                                  |
 | --------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------- | ------------------------------------------ |